List of massacres in China: 1966–1976 (Cultural Revolution)

 Cultural Revolution was launched by Mao Zedong in May 1966, with the help of the Cultural Revolution Group.
+Estimates of total deaths during the Cultural Revolution generally range from 500,000 to 2,000,000.

-The estimated total death toll ranges from hundreds of thousands to 20 million, while massacres took place across the country.
-Some of the massacres occurred during the Violent Struggles (200,000–500,000 deaths), struggle sessions or political purges such as Cleansing the Class Ranks (0.5–1.5 million deaths).
-In total, some Chinese researchers have estimated that at least 300,000 people were killed in Cultural Revolution massacres.
+Some Chinese researchers have estimated that at least 300,000 people were killed in massacres during the Cultural Revolution.
 Massacres in Guangxi Province and Guangdong Province were among the most serious: in Guangxi, the official annals of at least 43 counties report massacres with 15 of them recording a death toll of over 1,000, while in Guangdong at least 28 counties report massacres with 6 of them seeing over 1,000 deaths.
 The following table only includes major massacres which have been well documented in literature.